Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Methodology

-In the first stage, three LLMs ChatGPT, Gemini, and Claude were tasked with generating blog posts using a single, fixed prompt template.
-The prompt was:

-\begin{quote} \textit{“You are a professional blog writer.
-Write a concise blog post (around 200 words) for the title ‘<insert your title here>’.
+Three LLMs ChatGPT-4o, Gemini 2.5 Flash, and Claude Sonnet 4 generated blog posts using a fixed prompt template: \textit{"You are a professional blog writer.
+Write a concise blog post (around 200 words) for the title '<insert your title here>'.
 The style should be engaging and suitable for an online audience.
-Return only the blog content, no extra text.”}
+Return only the blog content, no extra text."} Ten distinct titles covering diverse topics with similar complexity were used, with each model generating one blog per title, yielding 30 blog posts total.